sonic-net/sonic-utilities.msft/README.md

     make configure PLATFORM=generic
     ```

-2. Build the sonic-utilities Python wheel package inside the Buster slave container, and tell the build system to keep the container alive when finished
+2. Build the sonic-utilities Python wheel package inside the Bullseye slave container, and tell the build system to keep the container alive when finished
     ```
-    make NOJESSIE=1 NOSTRETCH=1 KEEP_SLAVE_ON=yes target/python-wheels/sonic_utilities-1.2-py3-none-any.whl
+    make NOSTRETCH=1 NOBUSTER=1 KEEP_SLAVE_ON=yes target/python-wheels/bullseye/sonic_utilities-1.2-py3-none-any.whl
     ```

 3. When the build finishes, your prompt will change to indicate you are inside the slave container.
 Change into the `src/sonic-utilities/` directory